 How Long Does It Take to Form?

 Inverted cup and handle patterns can take a few months to form.
-They’re great to spot on daily chart time frames because the chart pattern can take a month up to 6 months to form.
+They’re great to spot on daily chart time frames because the chart pattern can take up to 6 months to form.
 The handle itself takes one week up to 4 weeks to form.

 So, this pattern can take a while to form.
 That’s why seeing other patterns forming inside the inverted cup and handle is important.
 This way, you can still trade it as it’s forming.

 Volume always plays a role in the completion of a pattern and the confirmation of the breakout.
 Ensure the resistance levels hold and the pattern doesn’t break down.